 How should you be exercising older dogs?
 Though they may be going grey, it’s still important to keep exercising senior dogs and keep them active.
-From some top tips for adjusting your daily walks, to joint supplements, and ways you can support your pet to help him feel happier - we've answered some of your questions.
+From some top tips for adjusting your daily walks, to joint supplements, and ways you can support your pet to help them feel happier - we've answered some of your questions.

 Do older pooches need exercise?

 In a word, yes.
 Older dogs – like older people – tend to be happier and healthier if they keep up regular exercise to suit their age and ability.
 A walk each day?
 Yes!
 The adage ‘move it or lose it’ is also true of our canine friends!
 The fitter they are today, the more likely it is that they’ll be fit, happy and healthy tomorrow.

 Of course, your vet is the best person to guide you on exactly how much exercise your older dog can comfortably enjoy, but there are lots of great reasons to keep your oldie active, including:

 - Fun – walks are fun, and almost all dogs love getting out for a walk, even if it’s a slow potter with lot of stops to sniff.

 - Bonding – you can never spend enough time together and taking time out of your day to be with your dog increases happiness for both of you.

 - Weight management – older metabolisms can be slower too, so exercise is really important.
 Any extra weight can put unnecessary stress on your dog’s joints, so keeping them trim is a good idea.

 How do you exercise older dogs?

 Don’t give up

 Even if it seems harder, it's important to keep up regular walks.
 They'll probably be shorter and slower than in days gone by.
 It’s easy to just skip walkies when dogs get older, but stick to a regular schedule to maintain fitness and happiness.

 Take it steady